Skip to main content

 FlowWarden uses a dual-token checkpoint model internally:

-This distinction enables at-least-once delivery guarantees: if the application crashes after receiving an event but before processing it, the stream resumes from lastProcessedToken, ensuring the event is re-delivered.
+This separation enables at-least-once delivery guarantees: if the application crashes after receiving an event but before the handler succeeds, the stream resumes from lastProcessedToken on the next start (cascade level 1) and the in-flight event is re-delivered.

 When a @Pipeline is present, it filters events server-side, creating a gap between the actual oplog position and the last event your handler processed.
 The lastSeenToken tracks the oplog position independently (via periodic sampling), so on restart, MongoDB resumes from the most recent position — not from the last processed event.Without this mechanism, a restart would force MongoDB to re-scan the entire oplog from lastProcessedToken, potentially scanning tens of thousands of filtered-out events.See the @Pipeline reference for details.